 Communications and Marketing

-We may contact you by post and telephone, and where you have provided consent, by e-mail, to let you know about our events and activities (and those of third parties) that might be of interest to you; prize draws and competitions, our products; about the work of “the company” more generally; and to request donations and provide you with information about and the opportunity to participate in our fundraising activities.
+We may contact you by post and telephone, and where you have provided consent, by e-mail, to let you know about the work of “the company” more generally; and to request donations and provide you with information about and the opportunity to participate in our fundraising activities.
 We provide the opportunity for you to opt-out from receiving our marketing communications every time we contact you.

 You can opt-out from receiving our marketing communications, or update your contact preferences at any time by emailing: firstname.lastname@example.org

 We may collect and manage information from children in some circumstances, such as when a child uses any of our services.
 Those aged 12 or under are unable to receive our newsletter or enter any competitions with us.
 We will have no other direct contact with those aged 12 or under.